solana-labs/solana/book/src/leader-rotation.md

 ### Active Set

-The active set, however, can be biased by a leader by censoring validator votes.
+A leader can bias the active set by censoring validator votes.
+Two possible ways exist for leaders to censor the active set:

+* Ignore votes from validators
+* Refuse to vote for blocks with votes from validators

-To reduce the likelihood of censorship, the active set is sampled many slots in advance, such that votes will have been collected by multiple leaders.
-If even one node is honest, the malicious leaders will not be able to use censorship to influence the leader schedule.
+To reduce the likelihood of censorship, the active set is calculated at the leader schedule offset boundary over an *active set sampling duration*.
+The active set sampling duration is long enough such that votes will have been collected by multiple leaders.

 ### Staking

-Leaders can censor new staking transactions, or refuse to validate blocks with new stakes.
+Leaders can censor new staking transactions or refuse to validate blocks with new stakes.
+This attack is similar to censorship of validator votes.

+### Validator operational key loss

+Leaders and validators are expected to use ephemeral keys for operation, and stake owners authorize the validators to do work with their stake via delegation.

+The cluster should be able to recover from the loss of all the ephemeral keys used by leaders and validators, which could occur through a common software vulnerability shared by all the nodes.
+Stake owners should be able to vote directly co-sign a validator vote even though the stake is currently delegated to a validator.

 ## Appending Entries